Kumroj: Economy

 Kumroj is a largely agricultural-based community.
 The main crops are rice, wheat, maize, mustard and various kind of seasonal vegetables.
 Water buffalo, cattle and goats are common livestock in the community.
 Selling dairy milk is the second occupation for some community members, and nowadays there are more different kinds of businesses like grocery shops, agricultural supply depot, stationery stores, tailoring.

 Kumroj is gradually running community development and tourism development and infrastructure.
 Inside the community forest there are two watchtowers where visitors and tourists can spend the night to watch wild animals.
 The fee for staying overnight goes to community development and forest management.
 Elephant safaris are held in Kumroj community forest, along with jungle hiking.

 Kumroj declared Kumroj VDC as the first Model Biogas VDC at a special ceremony organized in Kumroj on June 2 on the occasion of World Environment Day, 2013.
 Around 80% of total households of the VDC have installed biogas plants with attached toilets.

 There is a dairy in Kumroj, with a milk cooling centre to preserve the milk in warm weather.
 There is also a co-operative bank, providing retail banking and personal loans.

 Village

-Kumroj is divideded in nine different villages.
+Kumroj is divided in nine different villages.